Self-supervised Spatial Reasoning on Multi-View Line Drawings: Related Work

+One way of grouping various self-supervised learning methods is to divide them into generative vs. contrastive ones~\cite{liu2020self}.
+On the one hand, generative ones learn visual representations via pixel-wise loss computation and thus forcing a network to focus on pixel-based details; on the other hand, contrastive ones learn visual representations by contrasting the positive and negative pairs~\cite{anand2020contrastive, you2021momentum, you2021simcvd, you2021self}.
 Many researchers explored contrastive learning by comparing shared information between multiple positive or negative image pairs.
-These methods all try to minimize the distance of the features extracted from the same source data, and maximize the distance between features from different source data in the feature space. \citet{hjelm2018learning} propose Deep InfoMax based on the idea that the global feature extracted from an image should be similar to the same image's local feature and should be different from a different image's local feature.
+These methods often attempt to minimize the distance of the features extracted from the same data source and maximize the distance between features from different data sources in the feature space. \citet{hjelm2018learning} propose Deep InfoMax based on the idea that the global feature extracted from an image should be similar to the same image's local feature and should be different from a different image's local feature.
 Based on this method, \citet{bachman2019learning} further use image features extracted from different layers to compose more negative or positive image pairs.
 SimCLR~\cite{chen2020simple} differs from the previous two methods in that it only considers the global features of the augmented image pairs to compose positive and negative pairs.
 SimCLRv2~\cite{chen2020big} make further improvements on Imagenet~\cite{deng2009imagenet} by conducting contrastive learning with a large network, fine-tuning using labeled data, and finally distilling the network to a smaller network.
-Compared to SimCLR, MoCo~\cite{he2020momentum} stores all generated samples to a dictionary and uses them as negative pairs, instead of generating negative pairs in each step.
-These tactics could help reduce the batch size requirement while still achieve good performance.
+Compared to SimCLR, MoCo~\cite{he2020momentum} stores all generated samples to a dictionary and uses them as negative pairs instead of generating negative pairs in each step.
+These tactics could help reduce the batch size requirement while still achieving good performance.
 Differently, SwaV~\cite{caron2020unsupervised} trains two networks that can interact and learn from each other, with one network's input being the augmented pair of another network's input.
 Besides, researchers also theoretically analyze why these contrastive learning methods work well~\cite{arora2019theoretical, tosh2020contrastive, lee2020predicting, tian2020understanding}.